- How a Reverse Mortgage Loan Works

 When you obtain a reverse mortgage loan; the bank owns your home.

-False: You will maintain the title as long as you continue to live in your home as your primary residence, keep it maintained according to FHA requirements, and pay your property taxes and homeowners insurance.
-Failure to meet these requirements can trigger a loan default that may result in foreclosure.
+False: You will maintain the title as long as you live in your home, keep it maintained according to FHA requirements, and pay your property taxes and homeowners insurance.

 Reverse mortgage loans are very risky.